c-hudson/muddler/README.md

          This will install missing modules and/or install the modules from cpan.
 Currently this only works on linux systems supporting apt.

-   d. ./muddler <options>

-   Options:
-      --noconsole        : disable the text based console and enable the web/websocket server.
-      --password         : specify the password for the websocket interface.
-      --port             : specify the port for the web server.
-The websocket server will be one port number higher.
-      --remote=host:port : Specify the remote muddler websocket host/port
-                           to connect to.
 ```
-# Quick Start
+# Basic Commands
 ```
-   Basic Commands:
-      /world
+      /world or /world -e <name>
-         Edit the current world's connection details.
+         Edit the current or specified world's connection details.
       /world <world>
-         Switch the current world to <world>.
-Muddler will open up a new connection if needed.
-Switching between existing worlds can also be done with the up/down arrows and escape-w.
+         Connect to <world> or switch back to the world.
+Also see up/down arrow keys.
       /help [<command>]
          Lists all commands or provides help on an individual command.
       /quit